zerjens/fc4-framework/README.md

 1. Install Clojure as per [this guide](https://clojure.org/guides/getting_started)
 2. Clone this repo
 3. `cd` into the repo
-4. To install the dependencies, run: `clj -e '(println "deps installed!")'`
+4. To install the dependencies, run: `clojure -e '(println "deps installed!")'`

 ## Basic Usage